Randgalt/record-builder/README.md

 ## Customizing

-The names of the generated methods, etc. are determined by `RecordBuilderMetaData`.
+The names of the generated methods, etc. are determined by [RecordBuilderMetaData](https://github.com/Randgalt/record-builder/blob/master/record-builder-core/src/main/java/io/soabase/recordbuilder/core/RecordBuilderMetaData.java).
 If you want to use your own meta data instance:

 - Create a class that implements RecordBuilderMetaData
 - When compiling, make sure that the compiled class is in the processor path